 - promote social inclusion and a culture of non-violence and peace

 The International Committee of the Red Cross (ICRC) is an independent, neutral organization ensuring humanitarian protection and assistance for victims of armed conflict and other situations of violence.
 It takes action in response to emergencies and, at the same time, promotes respect for international humanitarian law and its implementation in national law.

 The work of the ICRC is based on the Geneva Conventions of 1949, their Additional Protocols, its Statutes – and those of the International Red Cross and Red Crescent Movement – and the resolutions of the International Conferences of the Red Cross and Red Crescent.

-The ICRC responds quickly and efficiently to help people affected by armed conflict.
-They also respond to disasters in conflict zones, where the effects of a disaster are compounded if a country is already at war.
-Emergencies are unpredictable, so their rapid deployment capability is hugely important.
+ICRC responds quickly and efficiently to help people affected by armed conflict.
+It also responds to disasters in conflict zones, where the effects of a disaster are compounded if a country is already at war.
+Emergencies are unpredictable, so the ICRC's rapid deployment capability is crucial.